Perturbative analysis of the Wess-Zumino flow: The Wess-Zumino flow

 The heat kernel satisfies

 and

 since $C_0(x) =\delta^4(x)$ and $S_0(x)=0$.
 The flow equation \eqref{WZflow_vector} can be solved formally as

 where $\bar{\bf \Delta}$ acts on $z$.
-Inserting the formal solution into ${\bf \Psi}$ of ${\bf N}$ in the rhs repeatedly yields an iterative approximation of the flow equation.
-The iterative approximation can be expressed as a tree-like graph with ${\bf \Phi}_0$ at endpoints.
+Inserting the formal solution into ${\bf \Psi}$ of ${\bf N}$ on the rhs repeatedly yields an iterative approximation of the flow equation.
+The iterative approximation can be expressed as a treelike graph with ${\bf \Phi}_0$ at end points.

-In Fig.\ref{fig1}, the iterative solution of the Wess-Zumino flow equation \eqref{WZflow_vector} is represented graphically.
-The circle with cross associated with the endpoints of the flow time zero is one-point vertex defined by
+In Fig.~\ref{fig1}, the iterative solution of the Wess-Zumino flow equation \eqref{WZflow_vector} is represented graphically.
+The circle with cross associated with the end points of the flow time zero is a one-point vertex defined by

 The flow vertex shown by an open circle is defined as

 where an operator $ \bar{\bf\Delta}_{ii}(p,\theta,\bar\theta)$ acts upon the outgoing line with the index $i$.
 For each vertex (one-point and flow vertex), the Grassmann integral $\int d^2\theta d^2\bar\theta$ is performed.
 In addition, for the flow vertex, the flow time $t$ is integrated out from $0$ to $\infty$.